 I started programming in 2001, did my first software research internship at Stanford in 2007, graduated from MIT in 2012 with a bachelor’s degree in computer science & engineering, and have worked in various software capacities (full-time, contract, etc) at a total of ~15 organizations (industry, seed-stage, & research).
 One of those organizations was a software startup accelerator, at which I worked closely with a cohort of 12 early-stage startups.

 Since undergrad, I have mostly worked in <50 person startups.
-I am currently burned out and alternating freelance work with self-directed projects.
+I am currently balancing burnout & personal life by alternating freelance work with self-directed projects.

 I occasionally write to my personal code blog here.